 Anyone with information believed to warrant a timely or emergency warning should report the circumstances to the Department of Public Safety, by phone (217/351-2369) or in person (Room A160).
-Contact may also be established through direct communication to any faculty or staff member, who is then responsible to immediately contact Public Safety.
 In any emergency, it is always appropriate to contact local emergency services at 9-1-1.